 Indian history with gold

-India and gold have a way back long history.
+Gold investment option in india is a long history.
 People at that time also were very much fascinated by this metal.
 Though at that time gold was mainly concentrated among the highly rich gentry.
 Royal families and rulers used to own it.
 It was one of the basis to compare power and wealth between two kingdoms or states.
 Just as now we use different parameters to compare the economic power of nations, gold was an important factor at that time.
 This is one of the reasons why rulers at that time were keenly interested in gold.

 Historical uses of gold